webability/WAWAS/readme.md

 - Hooks on modules (working on them)
 - implement maxs on #threads, #clients, #hits, sizes, headers etc
 - heap corrupted when an error occurs (no vhost, 501, etc)
-- CTRL-C hang the processes instead of quitting

 ### Protocol HTTP2:
 Analize, read, implement ?